International Animal Welfare, Ethics and Law (Online Learning) MSc, PgDip (ICL), PgCert (ICL), PgProfDev

 Applicants who wish to take advantage of UK government funding must commence their programme of study in September and confirm this at the point of application.

-Applicants to the PgProfDev programme can join at various times throughout the year.
+Applicants to the PgProfDev programme can join in September, January or April.

 We encourage you to apply at least one month prior to entry so that we have enough time to process your application.
 If you are also applying for funding or will require a visa then we strongly recommend you apply as early as possible.